 Although all respondents are positive about the use of ICT in the whole legislative process, they do see improvements for the future, as mentioned before.
-One improvement in particular is to make one unified system, and thus connect all three electronic systems (the IPP system, the ICT system of the Government and the ICT
+One improvement in particular is to make one unified system, and thus connect all three electronic systems (the IPP system, the ICT system of the Government and the ICT system of the Parliament), and to connect this unified system to the e-Democracy portal.
+This will make it possible to consult all Bills under consideration in one place, irrespective of the phase the Bill is in.

-- Recommendations
+Recommendations